Exaii2/blender-creature-limb-drawer/README.md

 This addon is still in development and is currently developed using Blender 3.3 LTS.
 Previous Blender version might also work, but were not tested.

 I have created this personal tool to simplify my workflow for prototyping creatures.
 On top of that, I wanted the tool to be intuitive, usable no matter the blender expertise, so that others could use it too.
-It could be compared to and edge-based kitbashing.
-I have not seen any similar project so far.
+It could be compared to and edge-based kitbashing, with similarities to the skin modifier.

 # EXPLANATION